LCAD-UFES/carmen_lcad/src/deep_mapper/README.md

     ./install_dependencies.sh
 ```

-* For using this subsytem is required: CUDA_10.0 (and CUDNN compatible), Python 3.6, pip and virtualenv.
+* For using this subsytem is required: CUDA_10.0 Python 3.6, pip and virtualenv.

 ### In case your machine doesn't have CUDA and CUDNN
 * Run the command and all dependencies are gonna be installed: